AirshipCMS/angular-1.airshipcms.io/README.md

 ```
 airship launch
 ```
-Your demo site will be published!
+Enter `y` when prompted.
+In seconds, your demo site will be published!